eejlny/KMEANS-SDSOC/README.md

 With these implementation parameters memory utilization is about 50% in the zedboard.
 Doubling the number of data points will exceed the available memory.

-Performance (in CPU clock cycles):
+Performance (in CPU clock cycles with k 2 and n 4096 in main):

 NET (No early termination)